 BK: For real?

 AG: Yeah.
-I was standing outside of this bubble watching all these archetype characters—maybe a hundred of them—floating around inside.
-I didn’t have the word for archetypes then.
+I was standing outside of this bubble watching all these archetype characters, maybe a hundred of them, floating around inside.
+I didn’t have the word for archetypes yet.
 But I knew they were images that were stored in my mind, projected into the bubble.

 BK: You were on acid and you knew that?